RHyla/ScriptOfPathAndCheckRun/README.md

 # skrypty
-Repository of script
+Repository of script 1

-Repozytorium w którym umieszczane są skrypty w bash
+Search for programs in directories of the PATH variable and check how to the script was run.